Alma Baldwin: Relationships

-The character went into a business partnership with Gail Tilsey (Helen Worth), formed a close friendship with Audrey Roberts (Sue Nicholls), and had several romantic relationships most notably with Mike Baldwin (Johnny Briggs).
+The character went into a business partnership with Gail Platt (Helen Worth), formed a close friendship with Audrey Roberts (Sue Nicholls), and had several romantic relationships most notably with Mike Baldwin (Johnny Briggs).

 Alma and Mike's romance stemmed back to 1989 and they wed on-screen in 1992, the marriage lasting seven years.
 It has been suggested in a 2006 ITV documentary that Mike, an antagonistic womanising character, met his match in Alma.
 William Roache who plays Ken Barlow has stated that of all Mike's many women in the serial, he always felt that Alma was Mike's true love, the one that was right and good for him.
 Briggs has stated that he always enjoyed watching the scenes between Mike and Alma, because Alma knew how to handle Mike.
 Barrie has discussed the way she approached playing the romance between Mike and Alma, suggesting that as Alma she treated Mike in the same way that she [Barrie] treated Briggs off-set, poking fun at him.

 Barrie has suggested that she and her co-star Sue Nicholls who plays Audrey Roberts share a friendship that emulates the screen friendship between their two characters.
 She commented, "Sue Nicholls, who plays Audrey Roberts, is one of my best friends in the Street.
 We're all so close that we instinctively know how each other is feeling on any given day and we even know how the others will play each scene.
 If I'm reading a script I can actually hear Sue's voice saying her part, and what expression she will use."